 For the families that lose their babies the emotional impact is life changing.
 Sometimes not only do they lose their baby, but they may do so in very difficult or traumatic circumstances.
 Some lose their babies at birth due to complications and this again is devastating and traumatic.

 Other families lose their their babies shortly after birth, sometimes due to prematurity or other medical conditions/illness.

-After the excitement of pregnancy and the hopes of having a new baby, the dreams are dashed to pieces and in its wake is left pain, heart break and sorrow.
-Many families struggle to come to turns with their loss, many feeling despair, guilt, confusion and anguish.
+After the excitement of pregnancy and the hopes of having a new baby, the dreams are dashed to pieces and in its wake is left pain, heartbreak and sorrow.
+Many families struggle to come to terms with their loss, many feeling despair, guilt, confusion and anguish.
 Empty arms are a constant reminder of loss and stolen memories.

 It is no surprise then that some women or their partners that experience the loss of a baby will go on to develop PTSD or other perinatal mental health issues.

 Support for families at this devastating time is so important.
 While nothing can take away the pain of their loss, kind and compassionate care can be a lifeline at the darkest of times.
 It can provide solace and comfort, as well as a place to talk about their feelings and their loss.

 Often bereavement support is one that can be done by anyone, anywhere, anytime – and costs nothing.
 How?

 - Acknowledge the baby the parents have lost.
 If you know the baby’s name, use it.
 If you don’t know the baby’s name, ask.

 - Take the parents’ lead on whether or not they want to talk about their loss.

 - Try not to worry about saying the ‘wrong’ thing.
 The worst thing you can do is to skirt around the subject, or ignore it completely.